octoai/apihandler/README.md

 ## Setup ##

 - Clone the repo
+- Install gems by `bundle install` in the working dir

 ## Start ##

+Make sure you have all the basic steps of setup [listed here](http://phab.octo.ai/w/engineering/setupguide/).
+Everything should be up and running.

-- run `unicorn -p 9001 -c config/unicorn.rb` from the PROJECT_DIR
+- Run `./start.sh` from the PROJECT_DIR
-- Visit `http://127.0.0.1:9001/` and you should get a 404, because we are not listening to that path
-- It accepts `POST` on `/events` with JSON params
+- It accepts `POST` on `/events` and `/update_push_token` with JSON params
 - It returns JSON response with the `eventId`.
 This `eventId` uniquely identifies the event across Octo.
 It can be used to trace an event.

 ## Send some events data ##